 - Biopsies, which take cells from suspicious lumps to study in a pathology lab to determine if they are malignant.
 Cells are extracted through special needles or during surgery.

 Local treatments include surgery and radiation, which attempt to remove or destroy the cancer in the breast without affecting the rest of the body.
-Surgery can include a breast-sparing lumpectomy or the more aggressive mastectomy, which removes the entire breast and is usually done in more advanced cases, according to the National Breast Cancer Foundation.
+Surgery can include a lumpectomy — a breast-conserving surgery that that removes the tumor and part of the surrounding tissue — or the more aggressive mastectomy, which removes the entire breast and is usually done in more advanced cases, according to the National Breast Cancer Foundation.

-Systemic treatments are given by mouth or through the bloodstream and target cancer cells throughout the body.
+Systemic treatments (which affect the entire body) are given by mouth or through the bloodstream and target cancer cells throughout the body.
 These include chemotherapy, which uses toxic drugs such as cyclophoshamide (sometimes referred to by its brand name, Cytoxan) or methotrexate.
 Cancer fueled by the hormones estrogen or progesterone can be treated with hormone suppressors such as tamoxifen or raloxifene (Evista).